Cris7777/MSiA423-Project-Repo/README.md

          Remove observations having NA values for selected variables.

       + Duplicates Removing

+        Remove duplicated observations, which are defined as observations sharing the same unique player ID.

       + Outliers Removing

+        Remove

       + Invalid Attributes Removing

         Remove attributes that will not be selected to build models, such as player ID, player photo, player nationality, player club and club logo.